-As the temperatures begin to rise in accordance with the summer season, warm days can be a challenge particularly if you are a Chronic Kidney Disease patient who conducts Dialysis since common fluid restrictions can cause you to feel extra thirsty and dehydrated.
-Hence, Chronic Kidney Disease patients who must conduct Dialysis to maintain their lives should be very selective about the types and amounts of fluid they consume especially during these warm months of summer.
+As the temperatures begin to rise in accordance with the spring season, warm days can be a challenge particularly if you are a Chronic Kidney Disease patient who conducts Dialysis since common fluid restrictions can cause you to feel extra thirsty and dehydrated.
+Hence, Chronic Kidney Disease patients who must conduct Dialysis to maintain their lives should be very selective about the types and amounts of fluid they consume especially during these warm months of spring.

 As most know, each Dialysis patient has a different allowance for daily fluid depending on physical activity level, body size and urine output.
 However, as a rule of thumb, the average Chronic Kidney Disease patient who conducts Dialysis is limited to approximately 32 to 50 fluid ounces per day, according to DaVita HealthCare Partners Inc.

 Recommended Reading: Ways to Manage Fluid Gain, and Live Longer